 On the other hand, let say I sold 100 chairs that I designed and all my customers use them as tables.
 Damn…there must be something wrong with my chair, right?
 Probably it does not suggest the action of sitting, but rather some table-like experience.
 If I still want to produce a chair, I need to change it right now.
 I need to change it in a way that will suggest sitting as a primary action and will be so comfortable that everyone will want to have one to sit on.

 Do you see where I’m going?

 User Experience Design is about planning factors that should be able to shape behavioural and emotional reaction of most users in a planned way.

 Result of User Experience Designer work is a hypothesis, not a fixed being.
 It should be measured and optimized iteratively till the version that is able to shape most of user’s experience in a particular way.

 Desired behavioral and emotional reaction should be characterized by measurable metrics.
 Metrics form goals.
 Design that is unable to achieve goals, equals design that doesn’t shape experience in a planned way, equals design that requires optimization.

 Do we plan to get 100% conversion rate?
 No. Why?
 Because it would be extremely stupid.
 We can’t control all the factors and influence every person.

 Ain’t that simple?

-We, User Experience Designers, care for overall users’ experience, because we are metrics and goals driven.
-We care for specific, planned by us, behavioural and emotional reaction.
+We, User Experience Designers, care for overall users’ experience because we are metrics and goals driven.
+We care for specific, planned by us, behavioral and emotional reaction.